-I’m back from a lengthy time away from Afghanistan and have been trying to plug away at another blog article that incorporates infrastructure from several different countries, as well as the implications on American energy efficiency.
+I’m back from a lengthy time away from Afghanistan and have been trying to drill down another blog article that incorporates infrastructure from several different countries, as well as the implications on American energy efficiency.
 But, as is often the case, a shortage of good, specific photos has become my Achilles’ heel.
 I will acquire the remaining photos that I need before too long, and that article is already more than halfway complete, but until then I offer a novelty for my blog: a montage in which I didn’t take a single one of the many photographs.
 I must give heaps of credit to Nici English for providing me not only with the pics—taken hastily from her car through the driver’s window, just as I would do—but also with the background information on a subtle but interesting subject: curb jumping.

 Notice anything?
 I probably wouldn’t have either.
 But our star photographer understands the trucking industry firsthand and can clearly spot what I would have completely ignored.

 Many property owners in high truck traffic areas have learned to anticipate these vehicular assaults on their pavement, grass, and landscaping; they have devised a sort of defense.
-Not surprisingly, a Motel 6, also in the Caseyville area, obviously has to contend with curb jumpers quite a bit.
+Not surprisingly, a Motel 6, also in the Caseyville area, obviously has to contend with curb jumping quite a bit.

 Large rocks planted at the corner serve the same purpose that they do in residential neighborhoods—to deter motorists who make that turn carelessly.
 In some cases, these boulders do more than just preserve landscaping aesthetics; they save a valuable piece of infrastructure, such as the fire hydrant below.

 The above photo shows the Motel 6 from a different angle—one with a visible drop yard for trailers in the background, which explains the need for such extensive fortification.
 On the other side of the street, the property owner has chosen a more aggressive—and, in my opinion, uglier—barrier for curb jumpers.
-They look like overturned bollards, and they seem to be safeguarding what is likely a fragile little wetland.
+They look like overturned bollards, and they seem to be safeguarding what is likely a fragile little engineered wetland.

 Not surprisingly, these rocks are particularly prominent at motels along highways that would prove popular destinations for truckers.
-Here’s an installation near Grenada, Mississippi, where the more prominent positioning of the rocks suggests that they are not there just to deter curb-jumping but to alert truckers of a tight corner—which, I’ll admit, pretty much amounts to the same thing semantically.
+Here’s an installation near Grenada, Mississippi, where the more prominent positioning of the rocks suggests that they are not there just to deter curb jumping but to alert truckers of a tight corner—which, I’ll admit, pretty much amounts to the same thing semantically.